Somerville Wire

 Brought to you by SMF

-The Somerville Wire—an initiative of the Somerville Media Fund—is a web-based news service covering Somerville, Massachusetts.
-Its content is produced by professional journalists, Somerville residents and workers, and Somerville Media Fund and Boston Institute for Nonprofit Journalism interns.
-All articles published on the Wire are available for republishing by independent community news outlets for free—and by larger commercial news outlets and chains for a fee.
-Interested news organizations can contact us at somervillewire@somervillemedia.fund
+The Somerville Wire—an initiative of the Somerville Media Fund—was a web-based news service covering Somerville, Massachusetts from 2021 to early 2024.
+The publication shut down due to lack of sufficient donations to enable us to expand our paid staff from a single part-time reporter to one or two full-time editorial staff.
+We have left this page up as an archive of the Wire’s work.
+Its content was produced by professional journalists, Somerville residents and workers, and Somerville Media Fund and Boston Institute for Nonprofit Journalism interns.
+All Wire articles were made available for republishing by independent community news outlets for free—and by larger commercial news outlets and chains for a fee.
+Anyone interested in learning more about the Somerville Wire and its legacy or republishing Wire articles can contact Somerville Media Fund staff at info@somervillemedia.fund

 Labor activists pose in front of a sign that reads: "US2 and Gilbane: Somerville needs local jobs for local workers.
 Honor your agreements."
 Photo by Ryan DiLello.